SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 - Support for the **latest/final version of UE4 (4.27)**.
 - Support for a **recent version of emscripten** (will try to keep this up to date).

 Packaged HTML5 projects work best in **Firefox** or **Chrome-based** browsers on **Windows 10/11**.
-Also works in Firefox, Safari and Chrome-based browsers on MacOS.
+They also work for now in Firefox, Safari and Chrome-based browsers on MacOS.
 Other browsers/platforms may either not work or have graphical/performance issues.
 Mobile does not work.

 Development/packaging of HTML5 projects (i.e. building and using this fork of Unreal Editor) is done on Windows 10 (but 11 should also be OK).